peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 **Throws:**

-* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, is not an exact integer, or is less than -2147483648 or greater than 2147483647.
+* <code>ArithmeticException</code> - This value is infinity or not-a-number, is not an exact integer, or is less than -2147483648 or greater than 2147483647.

-### <a id='ToInt64Checked()'>ToInt64Checked</a>
+### ToInt64Checked
+    public long ToInt64Checked()
 Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after converting it to an integer by discarding its fractional part.

 **Returns:**